 More of a case of obsession before reason, but Rorschach from Watchmen has "Never Compromise" as his motto in the face or murderers and rapists, and the people who would stop him.
-This leads to his death as he refuses to allow Ozymandias to go free, despite that this would render the death of millions meaningless and restart the cold war.
-However he is also doing this because, it also allows the person responsible for the most deaths in human history history to walk off scot free, and he is disgusted with the idea that the only way to save humanity is to deceive and slaughter it.
+This leads to his death as he refuses to allow Ozymandias to go free, despite that this would render the death of millions meaningless and restart the Cold War.
+However, he is also doing this because he does not want to allow the person responsible for the deaths of millions to walk off scot free, and he is disgusted with the idea that the only way to save humanity is to deceive and slaughter it.

 Yorick of Y: The Last Man is like this for the first part of the series.
 Two major examples: He's the last living male human, yet tries not to cheat on his girlfriend who is half a world away.
 He comes across a town that's entirely populated by convicts from the near by women's correctional facility.
 Despite this, it seems to be one of the few nice places After the End and is actually very stable.
 Yorick wants to turn them in to the government.

 It should be noted that Yorick has a nasty combination of Survivor's Guilt and general Catholic Guilt, along with a variety pack of mental hang-ups, that cause him to do not necessarily what is right, but what is mostly likely to make people hate and want to kill him (Honor Before Survival, in other words).

 The Transformers: There was the time Optimus Prime allowed himself to be destroyed because of a video game that he and Megatron were connected to in order to decide a battle.
 A game that he'd won, but by taking several NPCs out with Megs — something he'd never do in reality, so he considered himself the loser.